Dungeoar/Dungeoar/README.md

 <div align="center">

-A rogue-like, procedurally generated, dungeon crawler.
+A rogue-like, procedurally generated[^1], dungeon crawler.
 Will you survive in your journey for freedom, or perish on the way there?

 <details>
 <summary>TO-DO:</summary>

 - [x] Finish player animations
 - [ ] Finish inventory system
-- [ ] Delete level 2 and add procedurally generated dungeons
+- [ ] Delete level 2 and add procedurally generated[^1] dungeons
 - [ ] Re-add "levels", and add sections like caves, forest, etc.

 </details>

+[^1]: Concept. may not be in final release, and may be level-based, instead.

 </div>